 7. Tenby, Wales

-If you’re looking for the most beautiful seaside towns in England, Tenby should not be missed.
-This famous harbor town is filled with culture, history, and gorgeous natural scenery.
+If you’re looking for the most beautiful seaside towns in Wales, Tenby should not be missed.
+This famous harbour town is filled with culture, history, and gorgeous natural scenery.
 The town is best known for its 13th-century town wall that stretches throughout its sandy shoreline.